 I was lucky enough to be in Cardiff for Christmas 2013, The Doctor’s 50th anniversary.
-I’m also lucky enough to have two fabulous kids who enjoy Doctor Who just as much as I do and to have 45 UK pounds in my pocket to spend on a family admission the The Doctor Who Experience in Cardiff Bay.
+I’m also lucky enough to have two fabulous kids who enjoy Doctor Who just as much as I do, and to have 45 UK pounds in my pocket to spend on a family admission The Doctor Who Experience in Cardiff Bay.
 Even if you don’t have the cash to spare, just being in Cardiff makes you feel close to The Doctor and the incredible story that has been woven over the last half a century.
-The Doctor is with us in Wales and I love it!
+The Doctor is with us in Wales, and I love it!

 Just hover over this pin to save it to Pinterest

-I could be wrong, but I think Cardiff’s fabulous Christmas lights may have a slight Doctor Who influence, too.
+I could be wrong, but I think Cardiff’s fabulous Christmas lights may have slight Doctor Who influences, too.
 Remember the star that appeared over earth one Christmas day?
 Do they look almost TARDIS blue to you?